SilverStormDrake/SQL-Classes/README.md

 # Uniclasses

-Just a repositoru for my SQL classes
+Just a repositorie for my SQL classes